Every Hive Has A Secret.

 He Knows All Of Them.

-37 scandalous, real-life-inspired stories from inside Manhattan's Upper East Side — told by the one outsider every socialite, wife, and mistress trusted with their secrets.
+37 scandalous, real-life-inspired stories from Fifth & Madison Avenue — a New York City novel of Upper East Side wealth, told by the one outsider every socialite, wife, and mistress trusted with their secrets.
 Now everyone's trying to figure out who's who.

 Available in Paperback, Kindle & Audible · Free with Kindle Unlimited